-In this work, we study the impact of dynamically changing link capacities on the delay bounds of LIS (Longest-In-System) and SIS (Shortest-In-System) protocols on specific networks (that can be modelled as Directed Acyclic Graphs-DAGs) and stability bounds of greedy contention-resolution protocols running on arbitrary networks under the Adversarial Queueing Theory.
-Especially, we consider the model of dynamic capacities, where each link capacity may take on integer values from [1, C] with C > 1, under a $(w, \rho)$ -adversary.
-We show that the packet delay on DAGS for LIS is upper bounded by $O(iw\rho C)$ and lower bounded by $\Omega(iw\rho C)$ where i is the level of a node in a DAG (the length of the longest path leading to node v when nodes are ordered by the topological order induced by the graph).
+In this work, we study the impact of dynamically changing link capacities on the performance bounds of LIS (Longest-In-System) and SIS (Shortest-In-System) protocols on specific networks (that can be modelled as Directed Acyclic Graphs-DAGs) and stability bounds of greedy contention-resolution protocols running on arbitrary networks under the Adversarial Queueing Theory.
+Especially, we consider the model of dynamic capacities, where each link capacity may take on integer values from [1, C]with C > 1, under a $(w, \rho)$ -adversary.
+The stability of a greedy protocol guarantees that the number of packets in the network remains bounded at all times.
+However, it does not guarantee the existence of small bounds on the packet delay.
+We, therefore, show:

+- The packet delays on DAGs for LIS is upper bounded by $O(iw\rho C)$ where i is the length of the longest path leading to a node when nodes are ordered by the topological order induced by the DAG. - Complementary, the performance of LIS on DAGs against a $(w, \rho)$ -adversary is lower bounded by $\Omega(iw\rho C)$ through an involved combinatorial construction.
+Therefore, we show tight performance bounds for LIS on DAGs.
 In a similar way, we show that the performance of SIS on DAGs is lower bounded by $\Omega(iw\rho C)$ .

-We prove that every queueing network running a greedy contention-resolution protocol is stable for a rate not exceeding a particular stability threshold, depending on C and the length of the longest path in the network.
+• Any arbitrary network $\mathcal{G}$ (possibly cyclic) running a greedy protocol is stable for a rate not exceeding a particular stability threshold, depending on C and the length $d(\mathcal{G})$ of the longest path in the network.